 In Talks With Trump, Japan's Shinzo Abe Will Seek To Smooth Economic Tensions

-Japanese Prime Minister Shinzo Abe arrives Thursday in Washington for talks on Friday with President Donald Trump, an effort by this longtime Asian ally to get a better read on the way forward with the unpredictable new U.S. president.
+Japanese Prime Minister Shinzo Abe arrives Thursday in Washington for talks on Friday with Donald Trump, an effort by this longtime Asian ally to get a better read on the way forward with the unpredictable new U.S. president.

 The trip comes just a week after the Trump administration made its first appearance overseas.
 U.S. Defense Secretary James Mattis traveled to South Korea and Japan to reassure them of the security alliance between the U.S. and the Pacific countries.